 What is a chemical peel?

 Chemical peels are a facial resurfacing technique.
-A chemical solution is applied to the face, which can improve and smooth skin texture.
+A chemical solution is applied to the face, improving and smoothing the skin’s texture.
 Chemical peels can also improve pigment irregularities like sun spots or melasma.

 Types of chemical peels

-Medium to deep peels: stronger chemicals (trichloroacetic acid or Jesseners) penetrate to the middle and deeper layers of the skin.
+Medium to deep peels: stronger chemicals (trichloroacetic acid or Jesseners) penetrate the skin’s middle and deeper layers.
 This type of peel is best for acne scars, superficial to moderate wrinkles, and facial rejuvenation.
-You will notice improvement in the look and feel of your skin.
+You will notice an improvement in the look and feel of your skin.